miidlaj/portfolio/content/projects/Collection.md

 showInProjects: true
 ---

-Developed an simple Collection application using NodeJs, ReactJs and MongoDB allowing user to manage customers monthly rent payments.
+Developed a simple Collection application using NodeJs, ReactJs and MongoDB allowing user to manage customers monthly rent payments.